vsoch/watchme/paper/paper.md

 when the watcher was last run.
 The user can edit the watchme.cfg if desired, or simply activate and schedule the watcher (optionally disabling a subset of tasks) to run at some frequency (e.g., hourly) and commit to git.
-No further work is required by the researcher, other than keeping the host machine turned on.
+No further work is required by the researcher other than keeping the host machine turned on.
 The researcher can push the results to a GitHub repository (as was done in this case) and at any time, export the results for a particular result file.
 In the command below, we use the "watchme" client to export the watcher folder "system" for a task called "task-memory".
 We ask the watcher to parse the result content as json: